GeorgiaKolovou/Delivery-management-system/README.md

 - A virtual machine running Linux
 - Automation scripts for system maintenance and monitoring

-The infrastructure allows the business to manage customer orders and delivery operations through an online platform. :contentReference[oaicite:1]{index=1}
+The infrastructure allows the business to manage customer orders and delivery operations through an online platform.

 ---

 ## Virtual Machine Infrastructure

-The system is deployed on a virtual machine created using **VirtualBox** with **Linux Mint**.
+The system is deployed on a virtual machine created using VirtualBox with Linux Mint.
 The virtual machine was configured with:

 - 4 GB RAM
 - 1 CPU core
 - 100 GB storage

-These resources ensure that the server can support the workload of the delivery management system. :contentReference[oaicite:2]{index=2}
+These resources ensure that the server can support the workload of the delivery management system.

 ---